evandcoleman/remuxer/README.md

 # remuxer
 Remuxer x264 MKV files into Apple TV Compatible MP4s

 Remuxer will take an x264/ac3 MKV file and output an mp4 file with the same streams plus a stereo AAC stream.
-Subtitle streams will also be copied.
+Subtitle and vorbis commentary streams will also be copied.

 If `Dolby Digital Out` is enabled on the Apple TV, the 5.1 ac3 track will passthrough to your receiver.